aixiuxiuxiu/blog/_posts/2024-08-27-pdfextractor.md

 Evaluation of retrieval
 </div>

+This experiment highlights that optimizing PDF extraction is crucial and can be just as important as improving embedding models.
 Please note that this article focuses on PDFs containing only text.
-Recently, the new model [ColPali](https://arxiv.org/html/2407.01449v2) has attracte a lot of attention, for its use of a vision-language model to extract information for retrieval purposes.
-This approach demonstrates that leveraging recent Vision Language Models can produce high-quality, contextualized embeddings directly from images of document pages.
+If your PDF contains more complex elements, such as images or tables, alternative methods may need to be considered.
+Recently, the model [ColPali](https://arxiv.org/html/2407.01449v2) has gained significant attention for its use of a vision-language model to extract information for retrieval purposes.
+This approach demonstrates that leveraging modern Vision-Language Models can generate high-quality, contextualized embeddings directly from images of document pages.